-Inspect sealed-for-life bearings periodically, according to the recommended service schedule (Section 7.1 on page 29).
+Inspect sealed-for-life bearings periodically, according to the recommended service schedule in this manual.
 Check for signs of wear, fretting or other detrimental features.
 Damage to seals, grease leakage or discoloration of the bearing races indicate that the bearing may need to be replaced.